 First, you need to know how much energy your RV fridge uses.
 This can vary greatly, especially when comparing older and newer units, as newer units are generally more energy-efficient.

-For our example, we’ll work with an RV fridge that uses 1,400 BTUs per hour — this is standard for a new unit with 8 to 10 cubic feet of space.
+For example, we’ll work with an RV fridge that uses 1,400 BTUs per hour — this is standard for a new unit with 8 to 10 cubic feet of space.

 Now it’s time to do some math:

-Assuming your RV fridge runs 24 hours per day, it uses 33,600 BTUs each day (1,400 BTUs per hour x 24 hours).
+Assuming your RV fridge runs 24 hours daily, it uses 33,600 BTUs daily (1,400 BTUs per hour x 24 hours).

-If there are 427,700 BTUs in a 20 lb propane tank, this means the tank can power your fridge for just over 12 days (427,700 BTUs in the tank / 33,600 BTUs daily use).
+If there are 427,700 BTUs in a 20 lb propane tank, the tank can power your fridge for just over 12 days (427,700 BTUs in the tank / 33,600 BTUs daily use).